availproject/avail-light/README.md

 - No pluggable architecture. `substrate-lite` supports a certain hardcoded list of consensus algorithms, at the moment Babe, Aura, and GrandPa.
 Support for other algorithms can only be added by modifying the code of substrate-lite, and it is not possible to plug a custom algorithm from outside.

+## How to test

+There exists two clients: the full client and the wasm light node.

+### Full client

+The full client is a binary similar to the official Polkadot client, and can be tested with `cargo run`.

+> Note: The `Cargo.toml` contains a section `[profile.dev] opt-level = 2`, and as such `cargo run` alone should give performances close to the ones in release mode.

+### Wasm light node

+The wasm light node can be tested with `cd bin/wasm-node/javascript` and `npm start`.
+This will start a WebSocket server capable of answering JSON-RPC requests.
+You can then navigate to <https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944> in order to interact with the Westend chain.

+> Note: The `npm start` command starts a small JavaScript shim, on top of the wasm light node, that hardcodes the chain to Westend and starts the WebSocket server.
+The wasm light node itself can connect to a variety of different chains (not only Westend) and doesn't start any server.

 # Objectives

 There exists multiple objectives behind this repository: